moldstruct/mc-md/README.md

 ## Limitations
 ### Atomic species
-In the way that the code is written it currently can only handle a few atomic species.
+In the way that the code is written it is limited to selection of atomic species.
 At the moment the list consists of
 - Hydrogen
 - Carbon